schwabe/ics-openvpn/README.md

 Description
 ------------
-With the new VPNService of Android API level 14+ (Ice Cream Sandwich) it is possible to create a VPN service that does not need root access.
+In Android 4.0 (Ice Cream Sandwich) a VPN service can be made without root access, using the VPNService of API level 14+. \
 This project is a port of OpenVPN.

 <a href="https://f-droid.org/repository/browse/?fdid=de.blinkt.openvpn" target="_blank">
 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80"/></a>